Academy

 let's set it to 1 and send the request

-after we registered an account with different role id let's go the login page at /admin.php
+after we registered an account with different role id let's go the login page at `/admin.php` and login with the manipulated account

 and boom we are admin now

-in this table there is virtual host dev-staging-01.academy.htb
+in this table there is virtual host `dev-staging-01.academy.htb`

 let's add it to the file /etc/hosts

-if we visit this virtual host on the browser we will find that this page is using laravel framework and it has debug mode and there leaked environement variables like the API_KEY
+if we visit this virtual host on the browser we will find that this page is using laravel framework and it has debug mode and there leaked environement variables like the API\_KEY

 to exploit this vulnerability in laravel we can use a github exploit